-^{, \$}Students should take only one of these courses (i.e. Students can take ONLY one of the following set: CHE642A, ME685A, AE603, SEE-609 and ONLY one of the following two: CHE622A, ChE626A)
+^{}Students can take ONLY one of the following four: CHE642A, ME685A, AE603, SEE-609.

-Students can chose choose other electives from across the institute in consultation with their guide (supervisor).
+Students can choose other electives from across the institute in consultation with their guide/DPGC.
 The following is a list of additional relevant electives offered by other departments.

-3.1.1 Other Relevant Institute Electives (subject to the changes)
+2.1.1 Other Relevant Open Electives (subject to the changes)

-- MBA681A: Energy and Carbon Markets: Economics, Policy and Regulation - MBA782A: Renewable Energy Economics, Policy and Regulation - MBA683A: Power Sector Reform & Reform and Regulation - MSE604: Science and Technology of Thin Films and Device Fabrication - MSE624A: Energy Materials and Applications - MSE624A: Electronic Devices and Characterization - MSE679: Optoelectronic Materials and Devices - ME648A: Design of Thermal Systems - ME613: Thermal Environmental Control - ME639: Liquid-Vapour Phase Change Technologies - ME742: Thermal Phase Change Systems - EE662: Control Techniques in Power Electronics - EE632: Economic Operation & Control of Power Systems - HSSXXX: Sociology of Energy and Sustainable Development - MSE681A: Mathematics for Engineers - AE603: Introduction to Scientific Computing - AE602A: Mathematics for Aerospace Engg.
+- MSE604: Science and Technology of Thin Films and Device Fabrication - MSE624A: Energy Materials and Applications - MSE624A: Electronic Devices and Characterization - MSE679: Optoelectronic Materials and Devices - ME648A: Design of Thermal Systems - ME613: Thermal Environmental Control - ME639: Liquid-Vapour Phase Change Technologies - ME742: Thermal Phase Change Systems - EE662: Control Techniques in Power Electronics - EE632: Economic Operation & Control of Power Systems - MSE681A: Mathematics for Engineers - AE603: Introduction to Scientific Computing - AE602A: Mathematics for Aerospace Engg.